CMU-313/CMU-313.github.io/assignments/hw1.md

 `http://localhost` and see a web page with a login screen.
 You may customize the port number that Mayan will be deployed to (default is `80`).

-Troubleshooting: If you have trouble building things locally, try pulling a pre-built Docker image as shown in the [docs](https://docs.mayan-edms.com/chapters/docker/install_simple.html) or using the upstream repository in order to precisely isolate the issue.
+**Troubleshooting**: If you have trouble building things locally, try pulling a pre-built Docker image as shown in the [docs](https://docs.mayan-edms.com/chapters/docker/install_simple.html) or using the upstream repository in order to precisely isolate the issue.
+If it takes you more than a few hours to set all this up, STOP and ask for help on Slack.

 Once you have Mayan EDMS up and running locally, proceed to evaluate it using the Google Lighthouse tool: